RedisBloom/RedisBloom/docs/commands/cf.exists.md

 <details open><summary><code>key</code></summary>

-is key name for a Bloom filter.
+is key name for a cuckoo filter.

 </details>